equinor/fmu-tools/CONTRIBUTING.md

 It is required to be complient to code standards.
 A summary:

-### Formatted with black
+### Formatted with ruff

-All code should be formatted by black with a line length of 88 characters.
+All code should be formatted by ruff with a line length of 88 characters.

 In addition:
 - Start with documentation and tests.
 Think, design and communicate first!